openstack/qa-specs/specs/tempest/ipv6-api-testing-parity.rst

 ===================

-IPv6 is evolving in Neutron and the community is working hard to add the neccessary support.
+IPv6 is evolving in Neutron and the community is working hard to add the necessary support.
 However, the current API tests in tempest do not validate IPv6 to the same extent as IPv4.

 Also, Neutron now supports two extended attributes for IPv6 subnets